lfost42/ContactsApp/README.md

 3. Add Unit Testing
 4. Popup-windows or modals for CRUD screens
 5. Allow image service to modify images after creation
-6. Implement identity service to DELETE permissions.
+6. Implement identity service for DELETE permissions.

 ## Origins

-This was my first ASP.NET MVC Core application.
-I used it to develop a workflow in creating web pages and learned to work with Entity Framework in a code-first situation.
-I'm trying to find reasons to keep it by thinking of upgrades because it was my first .NET web application!
+This was my first ASP.NET Core MVC application.
+I used it to develop a workflow in developing ASP.NET web pages.